Buying Elm Trees Online:

-Elms are certainly dear to the hearts of those of us well aged enough to remember them in their heyday, but back when they were everywhere, some people had a less rosy view of them: underneath an English Elm was a bad place to put your garden shed!
+Elms are dear to the hearts of those of us well aged enough to remember them in their heyday, but back when they were everywhere, some people had a less rosy view of them: underneath an English Elm was a bad place to put your garden shed!

 "Elm, she hates mankind, and waits till every gust be laid,